 Students are provided due process in disciplinary adjudication.
 Student conduct at all times should reveal mature judgment and a sense of moral, civic and academic responsibility.
-For a detailed explanation of GCC's Student Rights and Responsibilities and the Student Code of Conduct, see the GCC Student Handbook or go online at www.guamcc.edu, click on Student Services and Student Handbook.
+For a detailed explanation of GCC's Student Rights and Responsibilities and the Student Code of Conduct, see the GCC Student Handbook or go online at https://guamcc.edu/StudentHandbook.
 Each GCC student is responsible for reading and understanding the GCC Student Handbook.